albertvinyes/network_tester/README.md

 ### Networking
 By using this software, you can analyse network performance indicators such as download bandwidth, upload bandwidth and latency.
-Furthermore, the software runs a performance test periodically and provide you a dashboard to visualize the results and interact with them.
+Furthermore, the software runs a performance test periodically and provides you a dashboard to visualize the results and interact with them.

 ### Contributors
 - Albert Viñés: albert.vines@gmail.com